MEET THE CREW

 V a l u e o u r C h i l d r e n

-Message for Parents addresses questions parents has about their gender variant and transgender children, including LGB, transgender, gender diverse, intersex and two-spirit youth.
+Message for Parents addresses questions parents have about their gender variant and transgender children, including LGB, transgender, gender diverse, intersex, and two-spirit youth.
 Message for Parents is a project that originated in 2011 when the first set of interviews took place at the University of North Florida with a group of parents from PFLAG of Jacksonville.
 Interviews continued in 2012 and extended into 2017.
-The project took place over a six-year duration—the release date for the documentary is TBA.
+The project took place over six years—the documentary's release date is TBA.

 Share by: